Divorce is not without its financial cost at any age, but what impact does it have on your plans for retirement?

 Pension attachment (“earmarking”)

-A percentage of your pension benefits are allocated to your ex-spouse for example in terms of the tax free lump sum and the pension income.
-This route is not as popular since Pension Sharing became possible as they provide less certainty that you will receive your full entitlement.
-The receiving party for example loses their entitlement to receive monthly payments if they marry again.
+A percentage of your pension benefits are allocated to your ex-spouse, this could be some or all of the tax-free lump sum or a proportion of the expected pension income.
+This route provides less certainty that you will receive your full entitlement.
+The receiving party also loses their entitlement to receive monthly payments if they marry again.

 Having been through a divorce, you may also feel like ‘once bitten twice shy’ and look to take steps to protect your finances going into any future relationship.